szTheory/dockerized-rubynode/README.md

-Dockerized Ruby + Node on Alpine
+Dockerized Ruby + Node on Alpine.
+Useful for Rails apps.